-The following managerial mitigation measures will be undertaken to control noise and vibration:
+The following managerial mitigation measures will be undertaken to control noise at the closest properties:

-- Equipment associated with the pipe jack (such as power packs) is to be installed on the Mayoral Drive side of the shaft, as shown in blue in Figure 5. - The excavator used for piling the Greys Avenue Shaft will be set up on the side of the shaft adjacent to Mayoral Drive. - During the excavation of the Greys Avenue shaft, the excavator will be set up in the area in blue or green in Figure 5.
+- Equipment associated with the trenchless pipe equipment (such as power packs) in the Greys Avenue CSA is to be installed on the Mayoral Drive side of the shaft, as shown in blue in Figure 5. - The excavator used for piling the Greys Avenue CSA temporary shaft will be set up on the side of the shaft adjacent to Mayoral Drive as shown in blue in Figure 5. - During the excavation of the Greys Avenue shaft, the excavator will be set up in the area in blue or orange in Figure 5.